mist64/cbmbus_doc/6 JiffyDOS.md

 ### 1: Device is ready to receive
 ![](docs/cbmbus/jiffydos-14.png =601x131)

-Transmission of a new byte is initiated by the device, indicating that it is ready to receive by releasing the DATA line.
+Once the device is done processing the previous data, which may include writing a sector to the media, it indicates that it is ready to receive by releasing the DATA line.
+It may delay this step indefinitely.

 ### 2: Controller sends the "Go!" signal
 ![](docs/cbmbus/jiffydos-15.png =601x131)

-Triggered by DATA being 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the "Go!" signal.
+Triggered by DATA being 1, but no earlier than 37 µs after DATA turning 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the "Go!" signal.
 During the transmission of the byte, both lines will be owned by the controller, and the sequence of steps is purely based on timing; there are no ACK signals.

+The controller may delay this step indefinitely.
+In practice, it will until it has a guaranteed 65 µs time window without interruptions.

 ### 3: Controller puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-16.png =601x131)

-First, the controller puts the first pair of data bits onto the two wires:
+First, the controller puts the first pair of data bits onto the two wires (CLK: #4, DATA: #5).

-* CLK = #4
-* DATA = #5

 The wires have to be valid between 14 and 21 µs after the "Go!" signal.

-The bits are sent in the order 4-5/6-7/3-1/2-0 - this is an optimization based on the C64/1541 port layout minimizing shifts.
+The order of bits (4-5, 6-7, 3-1, 2-0) is an optimization based on the C64/1541 port layout, minimizing shift operations.

 ### 4: Controller puts data bits #6 and #7 onto wires
 ![](docs/cbmbus/jiffydos-17.png =601x131)

-The controller puts the second pair of data bits onto the two wires:
+The controller puts the second pair of data bits onto the two wires (CLK: #6, DATA: #7).

-* CLK = #6
-* DATA = #7

 The wires have to be valid between 27 and 34 µs after the "Go!" signal.

 ### 5: Controller puts data bits #3 and #1 onto wires
 ![](docs/cbmbus/jiffydos-18.png =601x131)

-The controller puts the third pair of data bits onto the two wires:
+The controller puts the third pair of data bits onto the two wires (CLK: #3, DATA: #1).

-* CLK = #3
-* DATA = #1

 The wires have to be valid between 38 and 45 µs after the "Go!" signal.

 ### 6: Controller puts data bits #2 and #0 onto wires
 ![](docs/cbmbus/jiffydos-19.png =601x131)

-The controller puts the final pair of data bits onto the two wires:
+The controller puts the final pair of data bits onto the two wires (CLK: #2, DATA = #0).

-* CLK = #2
-* DATA = #0

 The wires have to be valid between 51 and 58 µs after the "Go!" signal.

 ### 7: Controller signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-20.png =601x131)

 Still timing-based, the controller releases the DATA line so it can be operated by the device again, and pulls the CLK line, signaling that there is no EOI.
-A pulled CLK line also means that the controller is now busy again, so the transmission of the next data byte cannot start.
+A pulled CLK line also means that the controller is now busy again, so the transmission of the next data byte cannot start yet.

 The wires have to be valid no later than 64 µs after the "Go!" signal.

 ### 8: Device is now busy again
 ![](docs/cbmbus/jiffydos-21.png =601x131)

-Also timing-based, the device pulls the DATA line as soon as it has read the CLK line.
+After reading the CLK line (i.e. no earlier than at 64 µs), the device pulls the DATA line.
 This is the same as the initial state, so the protocol continues with step 1 for the next data byte.

 Of course, the controller can alternatively pull ATN at this point, and send an "UNLISTEN" command, for example.

-## End of Stream (Send)
+## JiffyDOS Byte Send - EOI & Error

 An EOI event is signaled through the CLK line in step 7.

 ### 7a: Controller signals EOI status
 ![](docs/cbmbus/jiffydos-10.png =601x131)

-If there is an EOI, instead of pulling the CLK line at 64 µs, the controller keeps CLK released at least between 64 µs and 71 µs.
+If there is an EOI, instead of pulling the CLK line at 64 µs, the controller keeps CLK released and pulls DATA at least between 64 µs and 71 µs.

+If both CLK and DATA are released, this indicates a "timeout" error.
+Note that this combination has been carefully chosen: An idle device would also keep both wires released, and both wires released is also the default bus state if no device is attached, so a non-responsive or nonexistent device would also lead to this case.

 ### 7b: Controller is now busy again
 ![](docs/cbmbus/jiffydos-11.png =601x131)

-At 71 µs, the controller can now pull the CLK line, signaling that it is busy again and transmission of the next data byte cannot start.
+At 71 µs at the earliest, the controller will pull the CLK line, signaling that it is busy again and transmission of the next data byte cannot start.

 ![](docs/cbmbus/jiffydos-send.png =601x301)

-## Receiving Bytes
+## JiffyDOS Byte Receive

 When the device sends data to the controller, it transmits two bits at a time roughly every 11 µs using the CLK and DATA lines, with no handshake.
 For each byte, the device signals that it is ready to send, followed by the controller signaling the device to start the transmission, thus starting the timing critical window of about 55 µs.